 Address: 199 Leora Ct, Chico, CA 95973

-There are picnic tables and picnic shelters throughout the area and the park has paved, peaceful walking paths for a leisurely stroll after lunch.
+There are picnic tables and picnic shelters throughout the area, and the park has paved, peaceful walking paths for an easygoing amble after lunch.
 Open to the public from sunrise to sunset, DeGarmo Park has quickly become a community favorite.

-As you leave the park and head back to your rooms at the Best Western Heritage Inn Chico, don’t forget to order a pizza or calzone from MOD Pizza for a late-night snack.
+As you leave the park and return to your rooms at the Best Western Heritage Inn Chico, don’t forget to order a pizza or calzone from MOD Pizza for a late-night snack.

 13. Stansbury Home